Privileged Identity Management (PIM)

 Privileged Identity Management (PIM) is a security solution that empowers organisations to oversee, control, and monitor the elevated access granted to users within their IT environment.
 These users can access a range of crucial resources within an organisation, such as critical files, administrative user accounts, sensitive documentation, application code, databases, and security systems.

-The primary purpose of Privileged Identity Management is twofold:
+The primary purpose of a Privileged Identity Management solution is twofold:

 • Control access: PIM allows for precise regulation over who has privileged access rights.